5 Practical Ways to Import Google Docs to WordPress

 If you paste into WordPress, it will often bring over weird formatting, regardless of where you're copying from.

 You then have to manually remove it, which takes up even more of your time.

-When you copy the text in Google Docs and paste it into Gutenberg, these are the formatting issues I found.
+When you copy the text in the Google Docs file and paste it into Gutenberg, these are the formatting issues I found.